Toloka/docs/en/guide/concepts/restore-task-overlap.md

 ## Examples {#examples}

-**Task**: classify photos for a dataset across different categories.
+Task: classify photos for a dataset across different categories.
 If a Toloker is banned by a quality control rule (for example, [fast resposes](quick-answers.md)) or no longer matches the skill, their responses aren't counted and their tasks are sent for re-completion to another Toloker.

 {% list tabs %}